-Various types of chronic liver injury can cause fibrosis (see Disorders and Drugs That Can Cause Hepatic Fibrosis Disorders and Drugs That Can Cause Hepatic Fibrosis Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
+Various types of chronic liver injury can cause fibrosis (see Table: Disorders and Drugs That Can Cause Hepatic Fibrosis Disorders and Drugs That Can Cause Hepatic Fibrosis Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
 The extracellular matrix is overproduced, degraded deficiently, or both.
 The trigger... read more ).
 Self-limited, acute liver injury (eg, acute viral hepatitis A Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young... read more ), even when fulminant, does not necessarily distort the scaffolding architecture and hence does not cause fibrosis, despite loss of hepatocytes.
 In its initial stages, hepatic fibrosis can regress if the cause is reversible (eg, with viral clearance).
 After months or years of chronic or repeated injury, fibrosis becomes permanent.
 Fibrosis develops even more rapidly in mechanical biliary obstruction.

 Activation of the hepatic perivascular stellate cells (Ito cells, which store fat) initiates fibrosis.
 These and adjacent cells proliferate, becoming contractile cells termed myofibroblasts.
 These cells produce excessive amounts of abnormal matrix (consisting of collagen, other glycoproteins, and glycans) and matricellular proteins.
 Kupffer cells (resident macrophages), injured hepatocytes, platelets, and leukocytes aggregate.
 As a result, reactive oxygen species and inflammatory mediators (eg, platelet-derived growth factor, transforming growth factors, connective tissue growth factor) are released.
 Thus, stellate cell activation results in abnormal extracellular matrix, both in quantity and composition.